yuvraj1990/vault/README.md

 # vault
 1 . pull the code

-database.sql file
+run db dump to your local mysql setup database.sql file

 #change user name and password as your DB and application.properties file